Pressio/SHAW/website/content/index.rst

 	      the wave dynamics in another planet/axisymmetric body: one just has to create a grid suitable for that planet, and a suitable material model.

+            * The current implementation relies on Kokkos, but we are porting the code to other programming models.

+            * The code implements what we call "rank-1" and "rank-2" formulations:

+                * rank-1:
+                    * the discrete state and forcing term are stored using 1D arrays
+                    * this is used to simulate the case of a *single forcing term*

+                * rank-2:
+                    * the discrete state and forcing term are stored using rank-2 tensors (i.e. matrices)
+                    * this is useful to simultaneously solve the wave problem for *multiple forcing realizations* (e.g. multiple source locations and/or periods).
+		      This rank-2 formulation has an advantage from a computational standpoint because it has higher computational intensity, thus benefiting efficient ensemble propagation

     .. container:: m-row

         .. container:: m-col-l-9 m-push-l-1